Milan1806/Splunk-SIEM-lab-DEMO/README.md

 **Ethics & safety**
 This repo is intentionally synthetic and safe for public sharing.
 Do not use it to test against production systems without proper authorization.

----
-If you want, I can:
-- Convert the dashboards to Splunk dashboard XML/JSON exports formatted for import.
-- Produce a short screencast walkthrough (recorded) of the repo.
-- Tailor the SPL to a specific Splunk app/version.